Pure Gym Limited

-So you've signed up for a half marathon - congratulations!
-Whether you're doing it to raise money for charity or simply want to challenge yourself, running a half marathon is a great cause, but one that needs some serious preparation for!
+Whether you're doing it to raise money for charity or simply want to challenge yourself, running a half marathon is a great cause with many physical and mental health benefits.

 A half marathon is a road running race or event that covers 13.1 miles or 21 kilometres - as the name implies, it's exactly half of a full marathon.
 For anyone preparing to run a full marathon, a half marathon is usually a good starting point, whether that's forming part of your training, or the first challenge you set yourself on the journey to a longer run.
 These events take place all over the country in most major towns and cities, or you can even plan your own independent half marathon to complete by yourself.